ashokreddy1613/Interview/Terraform.md

 ```
 ✅ This simulates changes and often surfaces runtime errors,
 4. Check for Specific Error Types
 This structured approach helps in quickly identifying and resolving Terraform provisioning errors.

-5.how to manage multiple env management in terrfaform?
+### how to manage multiple env management in terrfaform?
 I manage multiple environments in Terraform using a combination of workspaces, directory structure, and variable overrides to ensure clean separation and controlled deployment across dev, staging, and production.

 1. Directory Structure per Environment (Most Common)
 ```bash
 terraform/
 ├── modules/